AliTVTeam/AliTV/docs/manual.rst

 ============

 For viewing pre-computed visualizations (available as .json files) no installation is required.
-This file can be imported on the `demo website<https://alitvteam.github.io/AliTV/d3/AliTV.html/>`_.
+This file can be imported on the demo website https://alitvteam.github.io/AliTV/d3/AliTV.html .
-If you are interested in create whole genome alignment visualizations for your own data please refer to the `README of the AliTV-perl-interface<https://github.com/AliTVTeam/AliTV-perl-interface/>`_.
+If you are interested in creating whole genome alignment visualizations for your own data please refer to the README of the AliTV-perl-interface https://github.com/AliTVTeam/AliTV-perl-interface/ .

 Tutorial I: Simple comparasion of chloroplast genomes
 =====================================================